Joby Wright

-Joseph "Joby" Wright (born September 5, 1950) is an American former college and professional basketball player who was men's basketball head coach at Miami University and at the University of Wyoming.
+Joseph A. "Joby" Wright (born September 5, 1950) is an American former college and professional basketball player who was men's basketball head coach at Miami University and at the University of Wyoming.
+Married to Loretta Wright, August 18, 2017.

 Early life

 Wright starred in basketball at Johnson High School in Savannah, Georgia.
 In 2004, the Savannah News named Wright one of the "Fantastic 15" top 15 all-time high school basketball players in Savannah.